sf487552/Group-Project-1/README.md

 # Group-Project-1

 ##
-Quiz Game
+Social Drinking Quiz Game
-Quiz game will call an api to generate random questions for various trivia categories.
-Will generate a random cocktail to drink while playing.
+Quiz game will call a trivia api to generate random questions for various trivia categories.
+The Users may also use a function that will call a cocktail api to generate a random cocktail to drink while playing.

 ## User Story